JaneEvans/Useful-SAS-Codes/README.md

 # Useful-SAS-Codes
-Some useful SAS codes that makes my life easier.
+Some useful SAS codes that make my life easier.